julsterobias/codecorun-woo-discount-rules/readme.txt

 = Is it free? =

-We have lite version which is packed with limited rules for free.
+We have free version which is packed with useful rules for free.

 == Screenshots ==